seanzira/managingCredentials/README.md

    solutions.

 ## License
-ManagingCredentials is licensed under the MIT License.
+ManagingCredentials is licensed under the HyperionDev License.
 See the LICENSE file for more information.

 ## Contact
 For questions, suggestions, or feedback, please reach out to: